kew-myco/its_glue/README.md

 ## Issues, Comments and Suggestions

 If you have issues with the pipeline please post them to the **Issues** tab of this GitHub repository.
 Please note that this is only for issues installing the pipeline itself or running it, not installing the dependencies.
-I'd love to have time to help people install it etc. but I unfortunately don't.
+I'd love to have time to help people install dependencies etc. but I unfortunately don't.

 If you have queries, comments, suggestions or questions about the pipeline please submit them to the **Discussions** tab.
 Hopefully this way we can build up something of a community FAQ.